grdddj/done-for-today/plan.md

 # Tomorrow

-Address chunkification - finalize and merge

-Fix chunkification in multiple pages

-Translations - get rid of UI conflicts, setup UI tests for non-english languages
+Change homescreen dialogue with preview on T2B1

+Hold to delete on T2B1

 ---

 # Later

-Blockbook block filter tests
+Translations - get rid of UI conflicts, setup UI tests for non-english languages

 Vertically centering the content - investigate it more deeply